 Federal Pell Grant

 The Federal Pell Grant is need-based.
-It is awarded to eligible undergraduates and students officially accepted into the credential program, who have an Expected Family Contribution (EFC) up to $4995 as calculated by the 2012-2013 Free Application for Federal Student Aid (FAFSA).
-The estimated maximum Pell Grant for 2012/2013 is $5,550.
+It is awarded to eligible undergraduates and students officially accepted into the credential program, who have an Expected Family Contribution (EFC) up to $5234 as calculated by the 2016/2017 FAFSA.
+The estimated maximum Pell Grant for 2016/2017 is $5,815.

 Credential students must be enrolled in a minimum of six units of required credential courses to receive a Federal Pell Grant.
 The Federal Pell Grant is not available for prerequisite courses, courses that are suggested as beneficial, or elective courses.
 View the list of Pell-Fundable Credential Coursework (PDF) to confirm your eligibility.
 Also view our page on Credential Programs for additional eligibility information and Pell disbursement guideline for credential students.

 By completing the FAFSA, you are automatically considered for a Pell Grant.
-See How to Apply.
 The FAFSA determines your eligibility to receive Pell Grant.
 If you are eligible, the amount you receive is based on the financial information that you report as well as:

 - the number of units for which you are enrolled at the University Census deadline each term, and